Dolomites UNESCO World Heritage

 The Dolomites are widely regarded as being among the most attractive mountain landscapes in the world.

 Their intrinsic beauty derives from a variety of spectacular vertical forms such as pinnacles, spires, and towers, with contrasting horizontal surfaces including ledges, crags, and plateaus, all of which rise abruptly above extensive talus deposits and more gentle foothills.

 The mountains rise as peaks with intervening ravines, in some places standing isolated but in others forming sweeping panoramas.
 Some of the rock cliffs here rise more than 1,600 m and are among the highest limestone walls found anywhere in the world.

 Geologist pioneers were the first to be captured by the beauty of the mountains, and their writing and subsequent painting and photography further underline the aesthetic appeal of the property.

-the Friuli Dolomites and Oltre Piave mountains, the furthest to the east and divided between the Friuli provinces of Pordenone and Udine;
+- The Friuli Dolomites and Oltre Piave mountains, are the furthest to the east and divided between the Friuli provinces of Pordenone and Udine.

 - The Settentrionali (Northern) Dolomites between Alto Adige and the Veneto regions including the Cadini peaks, the pale mountains of the Sesto Dolomites, the austere Ampezzo Dolomites, the lunar Dolomites of Fanes, Senes, and Braies.

 - The Puez-Odle mountains in the Alto Adige region and now a splendid natural park.